microsoft/vscode-spell-check/README.md

 ![Navigation](images/navigate.gif)

-When your cursor is within an error  you can get suggested fixes by hitting `Alt+.`.
+When your cursor is within an error  you can get suggested fixes (or add the word to the ignore list) by hitting `Alt+.`.

-A configuration file is supported to allow for an: ignore words list, custom mapping between error types and VS Code diagnostic types, additional file types to check and changing from English to other languages.
+A configuration file is supported to allow for an: ignore words list, custom mapping between error types and VS Code diagnostic types, additional file types to check, changing from English to other languages and support for ignoring entire blocks of text.

 ## Install